jlove-dev/Crypto_Dashboard/README.md

 # Crypto_Dashboard

 This project is a WIP as a way to display useful information about cryptocurrencies.
-It's currently being actively developed as a proof of concept, and a way visualize more useful data about various cryptocurrencies.
+It's currently being actively developed as a proof of concept, and a way to visualize more useful data about various cryptocurrencies.

 It currently uses cryptofeed (https://github.com/bmoscon/cryptofeed) and Dash by Plotly (https://plotly.com/dash/) to display live Coinbase data.